-Is the '!' sign specified instead of a setname the program generates automatic sets with system defined setnames and stores entities in it.
-The only case were this can be used is to separate independent meshes stored in the basic set.
+If the '!' sign is specified instead of a setname then the program generates automatically sets with system defined setnames and stores entities in it.
+Up to now the only case were this can be used is to separate independent meshes.
 The single independent meshes are then referenced by new setnames, for example: